patricktrainer/patricktrainer.github.io/content/posts/Gitflow-Workflow-Atlassian-Git-Tutorial.md

 git flow release finish '0.1.0'
 ```
 ## Hotfix Branches
+!
-!A `hotfix` branch can be created using the following methods:
+A `hotfix` branch can be created using the following methods:
 Without the git-flow extensions:
 ```
 git checkout master